-Allen Clark served two tours in Korea, and was engaged in 5 battles starting with the Battle of Inchon in September 1950.
+Allen Clark served two tours in Korea and was engaged in five battles starting with the Battle of Inchon in September 1950.
 Located on the outskirts of Seoul, their observation post was a prime location for in-coming and outgoing soldiers while providing effective information and co-ordinance during the conflict.
-Allen Clark’s experience at the Battle of the Chosin Reservoir began with the loss of their Lieutenant during the first battle which put Allen Clark in a position as their Platoon Leader throughout their time stationed in Hagalwoori.
+His experience at the Battle of the Chosin Reservoir began with the loss of their Lieutenant during the first battle which put him in a position as their Platoon Leader throughout their time stationed in Hagalwoori.
 Having left Chosin for Yudam-ni, he would be named Assistant Artillery Liaison Officer for the 1st Battalion, 7th Marines Division as they dealt with harsh winters.
-Allen Clark was also apart of the rescue mission at Hungnam trying to protect the Korean people from the Chinese who had infiltrated his convoy.
+He was also apart of the rescue mission at Hungnam trying to protect the Korean people from the Chinese who had infiltrated his convoy.

 Allen Clark's First Prisoner of War

 Allen Clark was establishing observation posts and was maneuvering around Gimpo Airport when he came across a family who had captured a North Korean soldier.
 He felt the process of handing him to the property authorities went well, but he was concerned that there were many more POWs with the possibility of being outnumbered.
 He wasn't sure how the Korean people felt about American's arrival during the conflict, but at that time, he felt they were happy and pleased the US soldiers were there.

 Highway Through The Danger Zone